TLC: Tables, Ladders & Chairs (2020): Storylines

 On the September 14 episode of Raw, after the team of Lana and Natalya lost a tag team match, WWE Women's Tag Team Champions Nia Jax and Shayna Baszler appeared and Jax performed a Samoan drop on Lana through an announce table.
 Over the next nine weeks, Jax repeatedly put Lana through an announce table.
 Also during this time, Natalya ceased teaming with Lana.
 On the October 12 episode, Lana won a battle royal by last eliminating Natalya to earn a Raw Women's Championship match against Asuka.
 The title match took place the following week, which Lana lost.
 Following the match, Jax put Lana through an announce table once more.
 On the October 26 episode, Lana won a fatal four-way match to win a spot on the women's team for Team Raw at Survivor Series, where Lana emerged as the sole survivor after being ordered to not take part in the match by her teammates, which included Jax and Baszler.
 The following night on Raw, Lana was granted another Raw Women's Championship match against Asuka, but the match ended in a no-contest after Jax and Baszler interfered.
 This resulted in an impromptu non-title tag team match where Lana and Asuka defeated Jax and Baszler.
 The following week, Lana and Asuka defeated the champions once more in another non-title match.
 Jax and Baszler were subsequently scheduled to defend the Women's Tag Team Championship against Lana and Asuka at TLC.
 However, after Lana defeated Jax on the December 14 episode of Raw, an irate Jax and Baszler attacked the leg of Lana causing an injury, resulting in her removal from the championship match at TLC, requiring Asuka to find a new partner.

 Ever since making his return to WWE and winning the Universal Championship at Payback, Roman Reigns began referring to himself as the "Tribal Chief" and the "Head of The Table" of the Anoaʻi family.
-Reigns' cousin Jey Uso joined Reigns after Reigns defeated him at Hell in a Cell.
+Reigns's cousin Jey Uso joined Reigns after Reigns defeated him at Hell in a Cell.
 Differences then grew between Jey and Kevin Owens, who had both earned a spot on the men's team for Team SmackDown at Survivor Series; Team SmackDown ultimately lost.
 On the following SmackDown, Reigns lambasted Jey for the loss, stating that the other members of Team SmackDown did not respect Jey, and in turn, they did not respect Reigns or their family.
 This enraged Jey and during that episode's main event match between himself and Owens, Jey intentionally disqualified himself by attacking Owens with a steel chair.
 Owens retaliated and performed multiple Stunners on Jey and then called out Reigns.
 The following week, Owens challenged Reigns to a Tables, Ladders, and Chairs match for the Universal Championship at TLC, which Reigns accepted.